Who is a Pulmonologist?

 Presence in Geographical Area

-A pulmonologist may have to work for extra hours depending on the number of patients one has to attend.
+Individuals who opt for a career as pulmonologists may have to work for extra hours depending on the number of patients one has to attend.
 It can become stressful at times.

-A pulmonologist may have to work overtime in order to check his or her patients.
+Individuals who opt for a career as a pulmonologist may have to work overtime in order to check his or her patients.

 Weekly Hours of Work